 Ndhovu Safari Lodge: Our full report

-Ndhovu Safari Lodge stands on the east bank of the Kavango River, between Divundu on the trans-Caprivi Highway and the Botswana border at Mohembo.
-It's just 2km north of the Mahango Natinal Park – so one of the closest lodges to the park (Mahangu Safari Lodge being the other) and has a lovely location beside the Okavango River.
+Ndhovu Safari Lodge stands in a beautiful location on the west bank of the Kavango River, between Divundu ...... and the Botswana border at Mohembo.
+It's just 2km north of the Mahango National Park, making it one of the closest lodges to this small and seldom visited park on Namibia’s Caprivi Strip.

-Activities at the lodge focus on boat trips, fishing excursions and game drives to Mahango National Park.
-There are also village tours available, although we haven’t done any of these ourselves and so we’re unsure what they’re like.
+Activities at Ndhovu focus on boat trips, fishing excursions and game drives to Mahango National Park.
+There are also village tours available.

 Food & drink

 - On our last visit in December 2016 we didn’t have the chance to eat here but on a previous visit the food was good, wholesome home-cooked fare.

 Breakfast is a continental buffet with the option to order some hot dishes as well.

 Dinner is usually served at 7.30pm.
 On a previous visit, we had a three-course meal of vegetable soup followed by kudu lasagne, mashed potatoes, salad, cauliflower, butternut squash and peas.
 The dessert was a fruit cocktail jelly.

 - Drinks are not included at Ndhovu Lodge – the lodge run on an honesty bar system.